All Episodes

 It's already swallowed America.

-In 2019, we protested against Donald Trump, and we thought if we shout loud enough, maybe he'll go away.
+And we thought, if we shout loud enough, maybe he'll go away.

 Now he's back.